All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 In addition, lifting by the free order will not give a lift with the lift property for classes with non-trivial closure.
 Such lifts needs more detailed analysis of the structure of this closure.
 The special case of the bowtie-free graphs is analysed in~\cite{Hubivcka2014}. \end{remark}

 \begin{remark} It is conjectured in~\cite{Cherlin2015,Cherlin2011} that every graph $\str{G}$ such that there exists an $\omega$-categorical universal graph for the class of all graphs in $\Forbm(\{\str{G}\})$ has all 2-connected components irreducible.
-If this conjecture is true, then Theorem~\ref{thm:CSSramsey} shows the existence of a precompact Ramsey lift for every class of graphs $\Forbm(\{\str{G}\})$ with an $\omega$-categorical universal graph.
-So it seems this is as far as we can go: the existence of Ramsey lift is here equivalent to $\omega$-categoricity of universal graph. \end{remark}
+If this conjecture is true, Theorem~\ref{thm:CSSramsey} shows the existence of a precompact Ramsey lift for every class of graphs $\Forbm(\{\str{G}\})$ with an $\omega$-categorical universal graph.
+So it seems this is as far as we can go: The existence of a Ramsey lift is equivalent to $\omega$-categoricity of the universal graph under the conjecture. \end{remark}

-\begin{remark} If $\mathcal M$ consists only of structures constructed from irreducible structures by a series of free amalgamations over an irreducible substructures the existence of $\omega$-categorical universal structure is actually necessary in Theorem~\ref{thm:CSSramsey} only to establish the precompactness of the lift.
-Even in the cases where algebraical closure is not locally finite, the same technique as above can be used for the class of homogenising lifts of the structures (which is not precompact and the resulting \Fraisse{} limit will not be universal, only universal for finite structures of the age).
-The resulting Ramsey lift will be precompact lift of this homogenising lift.
+\begin{remark} If $\mathcal M$ consists only of structures constructed from irreducible structures by a series of free amalgamations over irreducible substructures the existence of $\omega$-categorical universal structure is actually necessary in Theorem~\ref{thm:CSSramsey} only to establish the precompactness of the lift.
+Even in the cases where the algebraic closure is not locally finite, the same technique as above can be used for the class of homogenising lifts of the structures (which is not precompact and the resulting \Fraisse{} limit will not be universal, only universal for finite structures of the age).
+The resulting Ramsey lift will be a precompact lift of this homogenising lift.